fzramos/product-price-tracking/README.md

 3. Modify the values in the "config.toml" file to track the products you are interested in
 4. Run "price_tracker_db_setup.py" to set up the SQLite database and tables this program stores price information into
 5. Run "price_scrapper_tracker.py" to scrape your first price
+6. (OPTIONAL) If you want to visualize the price history of your tracked products, simply run the program "price_history_visualization.py" and go to the URL "http://127.0.0.1:8050/" in any browser.

 ## OPTIONAL Set-up: Receive price alert emails if your product is under a specified price
 1. In config.toml, add a value to the "target_price" parameter in each "product-info" heading, and a list of "recipients" to the "alert_info" heading.